 9. The team captain should verify the opponent’s roster, hole position, position of play and assigned golf carts.
 Verification should be made by the day prior to play so that order can be verified before play begins.
 This will help facilitate a prompt start on match day.
 Last minute changes must still be verified prior to the match with the opposing team captain.
-Teams discovered playing out of position after the conclusion of a match will be assessed penalties as discussed on Page 53, item 4 of the “Team Play Guidelines”.
+Teams discovered playing out of position after the conclusion of a match will be assessed penalties as discussed in the “Team Play Guidelines”.

 10. In the event of rain prior to play beginning or during play, instruct your team members not to default their match.
 If play is postponed and rescheduled at a later date, any default made is permanent and must stand.